dusterio/laravel-aws-worker/README.md

 +--------+----------+-----------------+------+----------------------------------------------------------+------------+
 ```

+Note that if your ```APP_ENV``` is set to 'production', routes won't be registered.
+This is done on purpose – to protect your public web environment from users hitting these routes directly.
+Set your worker ```APP_ENV``` to something like 'production-worker' or anything else to avoid this.

 So that's it - if you (or AWS) hits ```/worker/queue```, Laravel will process one queue item (supplied in the POST).
 And if you hit ```/worker/schedule```, we will run the scheduler (it's the same as to run ```php artisan schedule:run``` in shell).

 ### Usage in Lumen 5